 While Florida’s personal income tax was repealed in 1855, its residents are required to pay other kind of taxes, including corporate income taxes and sales taxes.
-The property taxes that local governments levy are higher than they are in most states.
+The property taxes in Florida that local governments levy are higher than they are in most states.

 The Silver State has no trouble operating without a personal or corporate income tax.
 Thanks to the millions of tourists who visit the state each year, it manages to collect nearly a billion dollars from gambling taxes and fees.
-Nevada also gets its revenue from its high sales taxes (up to 8% in some areas), sin taxes and taxes on the casino and hotel industries.
+Nevada also gets its revenue from its high sales taxes (above 8% in some areas), sin taxes and taxes on the casino and hotel industries.

 To make up for not having an income tax, Wyoming generates most of its revenue by levying property taxes and taxing businesses that produce natural resources, like coal.

 Which States Tax Social Security and Retirement Accounts?